 There were many heartfelt comments responding to the previous posts about the brand of craft.
 Some questioned the brand of craft.
-The over whelming evidence however, is that craft must adapt to the dynamics of the evolving market place.
-How is the question?
+The overwhelming evidence, however, is that craft must adapt to the dynamics of the evolving marketplace.
+The question is, "How?"

 The consumer has moved "from mindless consumption to mindful consumption."
 "By restricting their demand, consumers can actually align their values with their spending, and drive capitalism and business to not just be about more, but be about better."

 Gerzema states that we are "going to go through four value-shifts that we see driving new consumer behaviors...."

 The consumer value shifts that Gerzema describes will impact or have already impacted the craft marketplace.
 By understanding these value shifts, the craft community could better align itself with and take advantage of the emerging trends in consumer behavior.

 "The first cultural value shift" is "..déclassé consumption."
 Déclassé consumption is the whole idea that spending money frivolously makes you look a little bit anti-fashion."
 Similarly, craft should not participate in the "buy cheap and throw away" mentality.
 Craft could be about quality instead of quantity.

 "The second of the four values is this movement toward ethics and fair play."
 "And, as a result, businesses must provide not only value but values.
 Increasingly, consumers are looking at the culture of the company, looking for their conduct in the marketplace...Complete transparency."
 Similarly, craft has traditionally been about multiple values.
 The value of handmade or artist-made.
 The value of skill.
 The personal connection with the maker in the booth or at an exhibition.
 No factory model, no exploiting labor in third world countries.